AryaJohary/AryaJohary/README.md

 ###

-<p align="left">- 🛠 I’m currently working with Java, JSP, MySQL, React.js, Node.js, Unity, etc.<br>- 📄 Recipient of a university scholarship for academic excellence.<br>- 🥇 Gold medalist in NPTEL's Joy of Computing using Python.<br>- 👨🏻‍💻 Most of my projects are available on GitHub (https://github.com/aryajohary).<br>- 📧 How to reach me: aryajohary@gmail.com.<br>- 🌐 Connect with me on LinkedIn (https://www.linkedin.com/in/aryajohary).</p>
+<p align="left">- 🛠 I’m currently working with Java Spring Boot Framework, Hibernate JPA, MySQL, MongoDB etc.<br>- 📄 Recipient of a university scholarship for academic excellence.<br>- 🥇 Gold medalist in NPTEL's Joy of Computing using Python.<br>- 👨🏻‍💻 Most of my projects are available on GitHub (https://github.com/aryajohary).<br>- 📧 How to reach me: aryajohary@gmail.com.<br>- 🌐 Connect with me on LinkedIn (https://www.linkedin.com/in/aryajohary).</p>

 ###